addorai/Navi/README.md

 You can resolve by running chmod +x on that package, i.e. `chmod +x /Users/aravindhdorai/.nvm/versions/node/v16.16.0/bin/navi`

+## Supported Projects

+Currently Navi support NodeJS projects and helps debug both Javascript and Typescript files.
+We'll be adding support for more projects soon.

 ## Use Cases

 1. Get suggestions on how to resolve build errors